Screen Gems (album)

 Screen Gems is a 1984 album by Elkie Brooks comprising Brooks' interpretations of songs from the movies from the 1920s and 1930s.
-The album's title references all of the selections being introduced, or prominently featured, in mid-20th century movie releases.
+The album's title references all of the selections being introduced, or prominently featured, in mid-20th-century movie releases.
+It is notable partly for being the first CD album pressed in the UK, by Nimbus at its factory in Hertfordshire in 1984.